ZeroPingLLC/nextcloud/README.md

-Sure, here is the text for the README:

----

 # Nextcloud Installation Script

 This script automates the installation and configuration of Nextcloud on an Ubuntu 22.04 server.
 It includes the setup of Apache, MariaDB, PHP 8.1, Redis, and Opcache.
 Additionally, it offers the option to install SSL certificates using Certbot.